Vaguery/klapaucius/docs/shared_instructions.md

 For a `Pushtype` `:foo` with the given attribute, these `Instructions` will be defined automatically (and stored in the record):

+- `permanent`
+  - no instruction ever pops arguments from it
 - `:visible`
   - `:foo-empty?`
   - `:foo-stackdepth`